Michionlion/libtickit/README.md

 ### Changes

-There are some issues with testing in Travis CI, although locally everything passes out; this is likely due to `terminfo` differences.
+There are some issues with testing in Travis CI, although locally everything passes; this is likely due to `terminfo` differences.

 The main change in this fork is the addition of checking `$COLORTERM` for setting `rgb8` capabilities.
 This only works for `xterm` terminals, and works